frankligy/SNAF/RNA-SPRINT/README.md

 --meta ./meta.txt
 ```

 `meta` is a tab-delimited plain text file with all the metadata information associated with each sample, to facilitate direct visualization on [Morpheus](https://software.broadinstitute.org/morpheus/).
-The `meta` file should be something like below:
+The `meta` file should be something like below, you can have as many annotation you want, either categorical or numerical:

 ```
 sample                                                   condition    burden